Chart Color Schemes

 Killara has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 34 projects that are expected to impact the area.
-Notable projects include Transport Oriented Development & Rail Infrastructure - Lindfield Precinct, Lindfield Village Hub, The Marian - involving sites at 20, 22A, and 22 Marian Street, and Killara Golf Club Residential Development.
-The following list details those projects that are likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 34 projects expected to affect this region.
+Notable initiatives include Transport Oriented Development & Rail Infrastructure at Lindfield Precinct, Lindfield Village Hub, The Marian - involving 20, 22A, and 22 Marian Street TOD Site, and Killara Golf Club Residential Development.

 Professional plan users can use the search below to filter and access additional projects.